Donate a nest

 Give them a home.
 Give them a future.

-Ongoing initiative · 2026 goal
+Permanent initiative · 2026 goal

 The problem

-No old trees, no nests
+Without old trees, there are no nests

 Parrots don't build nests

-They depend on centenary trees
+They depend on centuries-old trees

 Natural cavities form over decades — wounds, fungi, fallen branches.
 Only very old trees have them in sufficient numbers.

-Those trees are gone
+Those trees are gone now

 The solution